 In Greek mythology only Chaos precedes Gaia.
 Gaia was the Greek goddess of Earth, mother of all life, similar to the Roman Terra Mater (mother Earth) reclining with a cornucopia, or the Andean Pachamama, the Hindu, Prithvi, “the Vast One,” or the Hopi Kokyangwuti, Spider Grandmother, who with Sun god Tawa created Earth and its creatures.

-James Lovelock, the British independent scientist, turned 100 this year.
+James Lovelock, the British independent scientist, died in 2022 on his 103rd birthday.
 His seminal book, Gaia, published 40 years ago, helped shift popular perceptions about the Earth.

 The book proposed a hypothesis developed by Lovelock and biologist Lynn Margulis, that life on Earth self-regulates its environment to create optimum conditions for the additional advancement of life.
 Living organisms concentrate useful elements, compounds, and nutrients, and redistribute them into the water, soil, and atmosphere where they stabilize climate, feed other life forms, and influence the environment in which they evolved.